monkog/Binary-Files-Reader/README.md

 ![Application screenshot](./.Docs/Application.JPG)

 The list on the left contains a tree structure of files that were opened.
-It lists
+It lists:
 * namespaces
 * classes
 * interfaces

 The list on the right appears after choosing a certain class or interface.
-It lists all fields, methods and events that are defined in the chosen type.
+It lists objects that are defined in the chosen type such as:
+* fields
+* methods
+* events

 If the type provides a public parameterless constructor, the application gives you a possibility to create an instance of this type.

 ![Field value window screenshot](./.Docs/FieldValue.JPG)